DrYGuo/3-beam-project/README.md

 # 3-beam-project
-The repository has included some matlab code and mathematica codes for three-beam electron diffraction and the related topics for electron microscopy and crystallography.
+The repository has included some mathematica codes for three-beam electron diffraction and the related topics for electron microscopy and crystallography.